 - Clean upholstery and furniture per your RV owner’s manual instructions.
 Some finishes, such as suede or leather, need special care.
 Leather can keep its beautiful finish for years if properly maintained.

 - Spring is a good time to vacuum and steam-clean the carpet.
-This will help prevent odor problems and is another task that is more difficult to complete while you’re in the midst of the RV season.
+This will help prevent odor problems and is another task that is more difficult to complete during the RV season.

 - Clean the air filters on the microwave oven and stove hood exhaust.
 Replace as needed.